3ll3d00d/beqdesigner/docs/install.md

 ### OSX Builds

 !!! note
-    BEQDesigner is known to work on OSX but binaries are not provided by the author at this point in time.
-Some binaries are provided by community member bmiller (refer to the [BEQ slack group](https://join.slack.com/t/beqworkspace/shared_invite/enQtNTE3Mjg4MTgzMjY5LWIzZWZjYzNkOTQzZThkYzM5YTAwNzFmY2VlNjFkYTI1NWQ0NDU1ZTViMzg0OWUyMTdkZjQ5NDNmNGFmYzliODY)) for details.
+    OSX binaries are not signed so the user has to explicitly allow it to run.
+Contributions are welcome to fix this issue, please track [the github issue](https://github.com/3ll3d00d/beqdesigner/issues/251) for more details.

+### How can I trust these binaries?

+All binaries are compiled on fresh VMs using [travis-ci](https://travis-ci.com/3ll3d00d/beqdesigner/branches) and publishes automatically to github by a [github machine user](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).

+Builds are created and published from tags in the repo.

+This approach means the binaries are completely reproducible by anyone so feel free to make your own or run from source if you do not wish to trust the published binaries.

 ## Optional Dependencies

 If you intend to use BEQDesigner to extract audio from movie files and/or remux movie files then you will need a local installation of ffmpeg.